easafe/purescript-droplet/README.md

 ## purescript-droplet

-Composable, type-safe EDSL and query mapper for PureScript targeting PostgreSQL
+Composable, type-safe eDSL and query mapper for PureScript targeting PostgreSQL

-* EDSL made out of combinators (nearly) identital to their SQL counterparts
+* eDSL made out of combinators (nearly) identical to their SQL counterparts

-* Generated SQL matches EDSL one-to-one, and is guaranteed to be correct and unambiguous
+* Generated SQL matches eDSL one-to-one, and is guaranteed to be correct and unambiguous

 * Supports nearly all common SQL operations for SELECT, INSERT, UPDATE and DELETE, including joins, aggregations, subqueries, etc